ironscar/spring-six-pro/docs/spring-webflux-basic.md

   - they will always be string and cannot be type-checked
 - Multiple paths for same handler can be specified by
   - `(RequestPredicates.GET(path1).or(RequestPredicates.GET(path2))).and(...)`

 - For exception handling, we can either do it at a handler level or a global level
   - For handler level, `Mono` has multiple error methods like `onErrorReturn`, `onErrorResume` etc
     - we can use `onErrorResume` at the end of the chain after the main server response piece
     - here we can use the exception object to return a server response with a custom exception body
     - whenever there is an error at any part of the chain, it will skip the chain till the next error handler and execute it
-    - `[WHY - CHECK NOW]` it only seemed to work for web client usage but not for actual response return
+    - it only seemed to work for web client usage but not for actual response return
-      - for now, using try/catch but need to figure out how to use the reactive error operators
+      - this only works if the exception is supplied as a `Mono.error`
+      - throwing a general exception directly will just skip the chain and can only caught by try-catch
+      - But an exception returned in a `Mono.error` will be caught by the `onError` handlers
+      - This is why when there is an error in webclient, it raises it as a `Mono.error` and gets caught by the `onError` handlers
   - For global level, we need to create global error handler component
     - This `GlobalExceptionHandler` implements `WebExceptionHandler` interface and overrides its `handle` method
     - Its set to `Order(-2)` as the default exception handler has order 1 and we want to use this instead